 The Single Line Diagram must include the points at which Demand data (provided under PC.A.4.3.4 and PC.A.4.3.5, or in the case of Generators, PC.A.5.) and fault infeed data (provided under PC.A.2.5) are supplied.

+In the case of any Generator in respect of an Embedded Large Power Station which either concluded Purchase Contracts for its Main Plant and Apparatus on or after DDMMYY, or where the Generator had concluded Purchase Contracts relating to a Substantial Modification on or after DDMMYY, The Company (subject to the requirements of PC.A.2.2.2 above) may agree with the Network Operator and the Generator to an equivalent representation connection to the Subtransmission System.

 PC.A.2.2.3 The above-mentioned Single Line Diagram shall include: